shopware/development/README.md

 # Installation
 ## Setup Docker
-You can almost follow the docker setup from the official [https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/installation-guide#preparation](documentation).
+You can almost follow the docker setup from the official documentation: https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/installation-guide#preparation.
 Just note the following two changes.
 1. Replace the repository from the first git clone command with this one here.
 	-  ~~git clone git@github.com:shopware/development.git~~
 	- git clone git@github.com:buenosdiaz/shopware6-development